rbCAS/rbcas.github.com/docs/configuration/index.md

           <strong>Lifetime</strong>
         </p>
         <p class="description">
-          Specifies how long the ticket-granting ticket should live before it expires (in seconds).
+          Specifies how long (in seconds) the ticket-granting ticket should live before it expires.
 This is, how long the user can stay loggedin to your SSO before he has to relogin to your CASino installation.
         </p>
       </td>
       <td style="padding-left: 20px">